Course Outline

 • Building and validating template-driven forms using Angular's FormBuilder for government applications

-• Building and validating reactive forms using Angular's ReactiveFormsModule for enhanced governance
+• Building and validating reactive forms using Angular's ReactiveFormsModule for enhanced control

-• Comparing and contrasting template-driven and reactive forms in a government context
+• Comparing and contrasting the benefits of template-driven and reactive forms in a government setting

 HttpClient